Brathwaite confident but stresses execution in upcoming Tests

 “Some guys got some good scores.
 We know what we did to get those scores so we have to trust that same plan in the Test matches.
 I know the guys can do it.”

-“He was been working really hard.
-Everybody has been working hard to honest but it was really good to see him get a score.
+“He has been working really hard.
+Everybody has been working hard, to be honest, but it was really good to see him get a score.

 “I am confident in all the batters.
 Some guys didn't get the score they would like but some guys still went into the nets and kept putting in the work.”